 Another venue that needs to be mentioned is the ‘Pattaya Beer Garden’.
 Despite the name, it is a restaurant as well as a bar.
 There's no need to eat here but I do recommend it, the food is good quality and good value, and the views are second to none.

-If you want a good sea-view, this is the place to go.
+If you want a good sea-view, the Beer Garden is the place to go.

 It is located at the end of the pier near to Walking Street.
 To get to it you'll need to walk past some run down beer bars, don't let them put you off, the Beer Garden is clean, friendly and cheap.